 If you think a projector can’t possibly compete with your HDTV, think again!
 With a smart projector like the JmGO G1 Smart Home Theater, you get the benefit of a high definition screen that’s bigger than any television, plus a media streaming device – all in one beautiful silver disc.
-Interested in the chance to win one for yourself?
-Keep reading and get ready to rearrange your entertainment center!

 We’ve already shown you how to set up a smart home theater and also what to take into account when you are selecting a projector.
 The JmGO Smart Home Theater condenses these two tasks into one, as the hardware you get contains the required projector and speakers to fill a respectably-sized room with sound and a screen large enough to fill all but the most imposing walls.

 The JmGO Smart Home Theater main unit is consists a round, disc-shaped projector.
 It also comes with an AC power cord and adapter, a remote control, and a bracket joint.

 - 2GB DDR3 RAM

 - 1.4:1 throw ratio (so to get a 100″ screen, you’d need to be 140″ throw distance)